-The immense size of cruise ships is amazing to look at, but, does their mammoth size also mean slower travel?
+The immense size of cruise ships is amazing to look at, but does their mammoth size also mean slower travel?

 What is the average speed of a cruise ship?
 In today’s setting, the average speed of a cruise ship ranges from 20 to 24 knots.
 If translated to mph, it would be around the range between 23 mph to 27 mph.

 How do you convert knots into mph?
 Multiplying the knots by 1.15 gives you the speed in miles per hour.
-A unit of speed in nautical terms is the explanation for “knots”.
+A unit of speed in nautical terms is the explanation for “knots.”
 Simply put, one nautical mile per hour is equal to one knot.

 What Does Cruising Speed Mean?

-Cruising speed is a comfortable ride offered by cruise ships which are not, in any way, their maximum speed.
+Cruising speed is a comfortable ride offered by cruise ships that are not, in any way, their maximum speed.
 Using the lowest fuel amount for the traveled distance is the main reason for cruise ships to travel at cruising speeds.

-If the cruise ship captain went ‘pedal to the metal’, the cruise ship will not only use huge amounts of fuel.
-It will also be the roughest ride for passengers and there would be many refunds given I’m sure!
+If the cruise ship captain went ‘pedal to the metal,’ the cruise ship will not only use huge amounts of fuel.
+It will also be the roughest ride for passengers, and there would be many refunds given, I’m sure!